The Ultimate Guide to Clojure Concurrency

 Let's look at an example.

 Imagine you're working with a stock market agent.
 You've got some money and want to invest.
-The agent comes to you, tells you how much money you have and the curent stock price.
+The agent comes to you, tells you how much money you have and the current stock price.
 You do some mental arithmetic and write down your order.
 The agent runs back to the market but there's so much competition, the price changes before the order gets put in.
 So the agent comes back.

 And what do they ask?